Share This Post

 In the year 2012, then Texas Governor, Rick Perry (now U.S. energy secretary), appointed Ryan K. Patrick as a presiding judge at the 177th state district court.
 Later, in the same year, he was elected for the position where he served his complete four-year term.

-After losing the seat in 2016 to Democratic election wave, he afterwards shifted back to solo practicing.
+After losing the seat in 2016 to the Democratic election wave, he afterwards shifted back to solo practicing.
 During his private practitioner tenure, he was working as the senior counsel with HooverSlovacek, a Houston law firm.
 He worked intensively on felony criminal defense work.

 U.S. Attorney for Southern Texas